Nonym0usse/appli-pizza/README.md

-Ingésup B3 - Martines Florian
+Ingésup B3 - VELLA CYRIL

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.